yannaingtun5555/http_server-boost_based-/ReadMe.md

 - `host`: The IP address the server will bind to.
 - `port`: The port number the server will listen on.
 - `root_dir`: The directory from which files will be served.
-- `default_file`: The default file served if no specific file is requested if default isn't set,404 file will be served.
-- `connection_limit`: Maximum number of simultaneous connections.